 When your bare root rose arrives, remove it from the packaging straight away and plant in its flowering position.
 If weather conditions are unsuitable, your plant can be potted up and sheltered in a corner of the garden until things improve.

 The best time to plant bare-root roses is from late autumn to early spring, while they are dormant.
+This is especially true of hedging varieties like Rosa rugosa ‘Alba’ which should be planted from October to April.
 However, you should avoid the middle of winter when the ground is frozen.

 It depends on the variety, but most roses prefer a sunny site with at least half a day’s sunshine.
 They’re a great choice for clay soil but are happy in any fertile soil with good drainage.

 How to plant bare-root roses

 Provided the soil isn’t frozen or waterlogged, you should aim to plant your bare root roses as soon as possible.
 Here’s how: